CaoHaiNam/ViSki/ViSki/README.md

 # ViSki dataset

 Data to train, validate and test synonym prediction model.
-Detail about model can be found in paper.

 Follow the code below to load data:
 ```python